"Scripture defines marriage as a faithful, lifelong covenant between a

 International Version, New World Translation, Revised Standard Bible,

-Young's Literal Translation.
+Young's Literal Translation.)
 The Living Bible, New Living

 Translation, and Today's English Version use a phrase like "a

 suitable companion to help him."
-The original Hebrew

 word, when used to refer to humans, implies a partnership of two equals, rather than a relationship